kubeflow/manifests/docs/release/handbook.md

 * All the responsibilities of a Release Team Member

 ### Release Team Member
-Release Team Members ensure that there's enough bandwidth to perform release relative tasks.
-They work close with the Release Manager to address release issues.
+Release Team Members ensure that there's enough bandwidth to perform release related tasks.
+They work closely with the Release Manager to address release issues.

 **Prerequisites:** Have contributions in at least 2 Working Groups